-Gallery Aferro Artistic Director Evonne M. Davis writes about the “importance of recognizing artists who were making socially engaged work before this kind of art-making had a label, let alone dedicated graduate programs.”
-Grauer’s significant and varied contributions as a culture worker — artist, educator, organizer, curator, originator, agitator, mentor — must be illuminated and honored because they inform our current moment (is another world possible?), and the curatorial fight against erasure in regards to both the hyperlocal and global art scene
+Gallery Aferro Artistic Director Evonne M. Davis often writes about the “importance of recognizing artists who were making socially engaged work before this kind of art-making had a label, let alone dedicated graduate programs.”
+In that respect, Gladys Barker Grauer’s significant and varied contributions as a culture worker — artist, educator, organizer, curator, originator, agitator, mentor — must be illuminated and honored because they inform our current moment (is another world possible?) and the curatorial fight against erasure in regards to both the hyperlocal and global art scene

-Over the past 70 years, Grauer’s artwork has been exhibited locally, nationally and internationally — from the Newark Museum to Dakar, Senegal.
-Since 2006, she has completed four murals in Newark metropolitan area, including one at Arts High School and along Hawthorne Avenue in a tribute to Newark jazz clubs.
-She continues to inspire the next generation of artists and to creatively express through visual discord, her social, political and personal views.
+Over the past 70 years, Grauer’s artwork has been exhibited locally, nationally and internationally — from the Newark Museum of Art to Dakar, Senegal.
+Since 2006, she has completed four murals in the Newark metropolitan area, including one at Arts High School and along Hawthorne Avenue in a tribute to Newark jazz clubs.
+Her life and work continues to inspire the next generation of artists and to express, through visual discord, her social, political and personal views.
 Her work is a part of many private collections, as well as in the permanent collections at the Newark Museum, Montclair Museum, Zimmerli Art Museum, Newark Public Library, Morris Museum, Noyes Museum, National Art Library of the Victoria and Albert Museum, The Library of the National Museum of American Art, New Jersey State Museum, Morgan State University, and Johnson & Johnson.

 In addition to her artwork included in permanent collections at museums, libraries, private institutions, universities and more, Grauer has exhibited in countless solo and private shows throughout her multi-decade career.
 Here is a partial list of select exhibitions that has included Grauer’s work over the years: